Cross-scale predictive dictionaries: Cross-Scale Predictive Models

-\paragraph{Theoretical speedup.} We next provide precise expressions for the expected speedups over the traditional single-scale OMP.
-Since any analysis of speedup has to account for the complexity of implementing $\Phi$, we consider the denoising problem where $\Phi$ is the identity map.
+We provide expressions for the expected speedups over traditional single-scale OMP.
+Since any analysis of speedup has to account for the complexity of implementing $\Phi$, we consider the denoising problem where $\Phi$ is the identity matrix.

 Let $C(N, T, K)$ be the amount of time required to solve a sparse-approximation problem using OMP for a dictionary of size $N \times T$ and sparsity level $K$.
 Hence, obtaining $\bfs_\high$ directly from $\bfx$ would require $C(N, T_\high, K_\high)$ computations.
 In contrast, our proposed two-step solution using cross-scale prediction has a computational cost of $C(N_\high, T_\low, K_\low)$ $+ C(N, Q K_\low, K_\high)$.